 For companies doing business overseas, whether through direct import/export or through foreign subsidiaries, navigating the various laws and regulations governing international trade can be onerous.
 Noncompliance can not only be expensive but can land company personnel in jail.
-To help Parker Poe’s clients navigate the murky waters of international trade, the International Trade Compliance Team works with companies to proactively develop compliance procedures and training programs designed to enable the company and its employees, officers, and directors to manage and reduce these risks.
+Parker Poe’s International Trade Compliance Team works with companies to proactively develop compliance procedures and training programs designed to enable the company and its employees, officers, and directors to manage and reduce these risks.

 Anti-Corruption Compliance (FCPA, U.K. Bribery Act and Other Anti-Corruption Laws)